rotrenanoliveira/java-01-library/README.md

 # [EN] Book Lending App
-This is a simple book lending application built with [mention your chosen technology, e.g., Python, Node.js, etc.].
+This is a simple book lending application built with Java.
 It allows users to manage their library, borrow and return books.

 ## Features: